oesnith/pingUntilAlive/README.md

 -h :: host (Required - FQDN or IP)
 -c :: count (number of pings to send)
--t :: timeout (number of seconds to wait for ping return) -p :: port (for TCP port check)
+-t :: timeout (number of seconds to wait for ping return) -s :: sleep (number of seconds to wait between attempts) -p :: port (for TCP port check)
 -n :: notification (Enable Pushover Notification)
       Must include USERKEY and APIKEY from your Pushover account delimited by '::'